“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 It is the moment of joy – the Pythogoreans were described by Iamblichus to have a musical celebration at this time of the year by gathering in a circle and singing songs; one person stayed in the centre of the circle and played the accompaniment on the lyre.
 (The circle with the dot in the centre is the symbol of the sun)

-The sacred “Death Conquering” Mahamrityunjaya mantra from the sacred Rig Veda is utilized to rejuvenate, protect from danger, and advance forward spiritually through the obstacles – despite any difficulties.
+The sacred “Death Conquering” Mahamrityunjaya mantra from the sacred Rig Veda is used to rejuvenate, protect from danger, and advance spiritually through the obstacles – despite any difficulties.

 Similarly to all other mantras, it may be chanted any time when it is needed, but also during the time of the vernal equinox to experience the energy of its forces and to understand deeper its profound spiritual meaning.